Avidanborisov/process-warrior/README.md

 * `/proc/<pid>/cwd` that links to `/tmp`
 * `/proc/<pid>/cmdline` with the first argument being an executable file from `/tmp`

 There are no other 'sure' ways of identifying competitor processes.
 Therefore, the first objective of our warrior is to change all of these properties to something else.
-The last two properties are changed easily by calling `chdir()` and modifying the process's `argv`.
+The last two properties are changed easily by calling `chdir()` and modifying the process's `argv` (I chose the fake name of `uwotm8` for the process).
 The first property, which is the path to process's executable image, is changed by making a hardlink to the warrior's executable image somewhere else, and then executing that hardlink, which executes the same program, but now with a different executable image path.

 ###Protecting
 Even after the process is hidden, some basic protection for the process is still provided.
-We can never know if the process was hidden successfuly - a clever warrior could maybe find a way to track us down.
+We can never know if the process was hidden successfully - a clever warrior could maybe find a way to track us down.

 The protection boils down to handling signals sent to the process that normally terminate it.
-Altough a clever warrior would just send a `SIGKILL` which can't be ignored (altough here it is, in some circumstances. see next section), it is beneficial to ignore all other signals that can be ignored, such as `SIGQUIT` or `SIGINT`.
+Although a clever warrior would just send a `SIGKILL` which can't be ignored (although here it is, in some circumstances. see next section), it is beneficial to ignore all other signals that can be ignored, such as `SIGQUIT` or `SIGINT`.

 But those signals aren't just ignored.
 In fact, the handlers are designed to kill the signal sender if possible (quite clever ha?).

 ###Destroying
+This is the core of the program.
+After the process is hidden and protected from various signals, it's job is to actually start and terminate the enemies.

+This part essentially infinitely iterates on directory entries in `/proc`, killing all processes which have a `/proc/<pid>/exe` link to a program in `/tmp` (and if possible, not only the matching process is `SIGKILL`ed, but it's entire process group too).
+We could look at other properties in `/proc` as described before, but those aren't as reliable and generally not worth the time.

+But that's not all.
+They key strength of this warrior is the fact that it `fork`s itself periodically (with each child getting a different process group, to not associate them together), while running in a distributed fashion.
+That means that as long as not all processes are killed, they will continue to fork themselves and run without a problem.
+Even if the original father process is killed, the children will continue to fork to 'complete' the missing process.
+Yes, that means that as long as not all processes are killed at the same time, this warrior can essentially ignore `SIGKILL`*.

+Does the process just fork itself infinitely?
+No, that would be against the rules ("you shall not crash").
+There's a constant value for the maximum number of processes that can run at all times.
+But how can the processes know how many copies of themselves are currently running?

+That problems took me years to find a solution for, till I finally came across a gem in some manpage - the `shm_nattch` property of [POSIX shared memory](http://man7.org/linux/man-pages/man7/shm_overview.7.html) regions.
+All the processes of our warrior use a shared memory region, and the `shm_nattch` property of that region specifies the current number of processes running at any time (it's updated by the kernel automatically with each process's termination).
+Therefore, with each periodic callback taken place, this property is checked to see whether there's a need to `fork()` another process.